MonkeManII/BadRandom/README.md

 > to 'catch' and respond to access violations.
 This is implemented in `DumbRandom.cpp` as the `Guard()` method.
 >
 > Due to this hack, it may not work on some compilers, systems, builds, etc. Use at your own risk!

+## Efficiency
+**NOT EFFICIENT** -- may not even generate one number in a year due to picking a memory location at random.
+64-bit systems have around 1.8e+19 possible addresses, so the odds of it picking a valid one are slim to none.

+If you would like to contribute to this inefficiency (or try to make it efficient), please do so!